Dravitar/764361/README.md

 Moreover, we decided to use the Linear Regression model as our baseline.
 This is a classic model for regression problems, but it is also very simple.

 In addition to the better evaluation metrics, we noted other advantages of Random Forest.

-Finally, the run time for Random Forest is much faster than in other algorithms (namely KNN and SVR).
-This makes it a more efficient choice.
+In particular, Random Forest is an algorithm able to perform well with a large number of input variables and to identify the most important variables for prediction.
+Moreover, it is less prone to overfitting than Decision Trees.
+Finally, the training times for Random Forest are much faster than in other algorithms (namely KNN and SVR).
+This makes Random Forest a more efficient and beneficial choice.
 ___
-## Experimental Design
-Describe any experiments conducted to validate the target contribution(s) of the project.
-Indicate the main purpose of each experiment, in particular:
-i.
-The main purpose: 1-2 sentence high-level explanation ii.
-Baseline(s): describe the method(s) that you used to compare your work to iii.
-Evaluation Metrics(s): which ones did you use and why?

 ## Results
 Describe the following: